 Lower the heat press handle until the top platen locks into place.
 You know it’s locked down, because the timer will automatically start for you on the Siser Digital Clam Press.
 Since I can apply both colors in a single press, I set my timer to 20 seconds.
 A 10-15 second press is typically recommended for Glitter and Holographic, but since I’m using a lower temperature, a longer press of 20-25 seconds is required.
 When time’s up, the press will beep and you can lift the handle on the upper platen.

-Take the shirt off the press and let it rest for a moment before removing the carrier from the Glitter HTV.
+Take the modal shirt off the press and let it rest for a moment before removing the carrier from the Glitter HTV.

 Siser Glitter heat transfer vinyl is a warm peel, but Holographic is a cold peel.
 Peeling the carrier from Holographic too early could results in pieces lifting away from the fabric.
 I know it’s hard to be patient, but it pays off with Holographic!

-Soft t-shirt, sparkly HTV – just how I like!
+Soft modal t-shirt, sparkly HTV – just how I like!
 It’s hard to capture the rainbow sparkles in the Glitter HTV, but in person you can see how being near the Rainbow Holographic makes the sparkle colors pop.

 This shirt was a lot of fun to make, but I think it would be even more fun to give!
 I love heat transfer vinyl because it allows you create unique and special gifts that make people smile in the present and are often treasured far into the future.